Conrad Reeves: Legal and political career

 Reeves was called to the Bar of England and Wales in 1863 and the Barbados Bar in 1864.
 He served as Attorney-General of St. Vincent briefly in 1867.

 In 1874, he became the representative for the parish of Saint Joseph in the House of Assembly and was appointed Solicitor-General of Barbados.
 In 1876, he opposed proposals by Governor John Pope-Hennessy to federate Barbados and the Windward Islands, attracting large public support and resigned as Solicitor-General.
 In 1878, he opposed similar proposals to reform the House of Assembly by adding Crown-nominated members.

 In 1882, Reeves was appointed Attorney-General and, in 1883, he was made Queen's Counsel.
 He served as Attorney General of Barbados from 1882 to 1886.

 In 1886, Reeves became the first black Chief Justice of Barbados.
 He served in this position until his death in 1902.
-In 1889, Reeves was knighted by Queen Victoria, and became the first Barbadian, as well black man, to be knighted by a British sovereign.
+In 1889, Reeves was knighted by Queen Victoria, and became the first Barbadian, and the first black man, to be knighted by a British sovereign.